clay/clay-kiln/behaviors/README.md

 #### Settings Group

 By default, Kiln will look through your fields to generate the component settings form.
-It will add any field with `_display: settings` to the form, but (because schemae are objects) there's no guarantee that the order you write your fields in the schema will be the order they appear in the form.
+It will add any field with `_display: settings` to the form, but (because schemae are objects) there's no guarantee that the fields' order in the schema will be their order in the form.

 If you want to guarantee the field order in your component settings form, you can create the `settings` group manually.
+This will override the default logic, so remember to add all of the fields you want to have in your settings form.

 ```yaml
 _groups: